School History & Crest

 Inverurie Academy has a rich history and heritage.
 Although we are delighted now to be part of the new Inverurie Community Campus, there is every intention that this rich heritage goes with us into this exciting future.

 The first Higher Grade school was opened in 1909 with the title of Inverurie Academy.
-At that time the school existed as 2 separate buildings; one a primary school which took pupils up to the then statutory leaving age of 14 and the other a secondary school which took those pupils who had passed their ‘qualifying’ exam up to the age of going to go to further education.
+At that time the school existed as 2 separate buildings; one a primary school which took students up to the then statutory leaving age of 14 and the other a secondary school which took those students who had passed their ‘qualifying’ exam up to the age of going to go to further education.
 The secondary school Assembly Hall can still be identified in the current Science corridor.
 The remaining vaulted roof of the primary Assembly Hall can be seen outside the current senior common room.
-They remained that way until they were joined in the 1950’s and finally amalgamated in the 1960’s by the building of the current Assembly Hall.
+They remained that way until they were joined in the 1950s and finally amalgamated in the 1960s by the building of the current Assembly Hall.
 The two buildings can still clearly be seen in the present facia of the building.
 At this time the large extension which now houses Modern Languages, Social Subjects and English were also completed.
 The final phase of building at the Academy was completed in the 1980s when the extension which now houses IT, Home Economics and the Library was added.